SnuK87/keycloak-kafka/README.md

 # Keycloak Kafka Module
-Simple module for keycloak to produce events to kafka.
+Simple module for [Keycloak](https://www.keycloak.org/) to produce JSON events to [Kafka](https://kafka.apache.org/) when a `REGISTER` event in Keycloak was triggered.
+The payload of the kafka event looks like:

+`{"userId":"f3e3988a-63eb-49c6-932f-482f37cae74e","email":"testi@mctestface.com"}`

 Tested with